egn-egn/egn-egn.github.io/blog/2022/creating-a-custom-wazuh-integration/index.md

 ```
 ![](/docs/assets/images/01.png)

-As you can see, that are two slack scritps, one is in bash and the other in python, the reason for that is that the bash one will work like a launcher for the python script.
+As you can see, that are two slack scritps, one is in bash and the other is in python, the reason for that is that the bash one will work like a launcher for the python script.

 Copy both of them and name it to **custom-discord**